Food In The Viking Age: The Self-sufficient Norse Cuisine

 On the other hand, in early medieval Denmark, the southernmost Scandinavian state, soils were far more favourable for crops than in most of present day Norway and Sweden.
 Pork was also preferred over fish, which explains why until quite recently Denmark was the largest pork producer in the European Union.

-In the Faroe Islands puffins — or other sea birds for that matter — alongside their eggs are still being considered as a culinary delicacy.
-Their eggs used to be collected from where they were nested along the cliffs, next to the Norwegian Sea and the North Atlantic Ocean.
+In the Faroe Islands puffins (or other similar sea birds for that matter) alongside their eggs are still being considered a culinary delicacy.
+In bygone times, their eggs used to be collected from where they were nested along the cliffs, next to the Norwegian Sea and the North Atlantic Ocean.

 Another historical dish that has been well preserved in the Icelandic cuisine throughout the ages is the ‘skyr‘, somehow similar in terms of consistency to the Greek yoghurt.
 Of all Nordic countries, it has only been preserved there and is best served with cream and sugar.

 Heading back to the Viking period, cooking in the longhouses was done in holes that were dug in the floors, being thus used as earth ovens.
 A variety of cooked meats and diary products were stored in vats of sour whey.
-Bread was made mostly of barley, or of a mixture of barley, wheat, oat, and rye flours.
+Bread was made mostly of barley (or of a mixture of barley, wheat, oat, and rye flours).

-Regarding the beverages, during holidays and on the occasion of important celebrations, beer, mead, and wine were consumed in copious amounts by the Viking warriors, while fresh water stemmed from streams for everyday purposes.
-They were also known to have drank buttermilk and weak ale were also on the menu.
+Regarding the beverages, during holidays and on the occasion of important celebrations, beer, mead, and wine were consumed in copious amounts by the Norse warriors, while fresh water stemmed from streams for everyday purposes.
+Mead, buttermilk, and weak ale were also on the menu.